 You can choose and buy real estate in Lithuania with the help of Realting catalog.

-The demand for home loans in Latvia has increased significantly after the amendments to the Immigration Law adopted in 2010.
-What is the appeal of these amendments: foreigners in exchange for investment and purchase of real estate in Latvia can get a temporary residence permit for 5 years and a Schengen visa.
+Demand for housing loans in Latvia has increased strongly after the amendments to the Immigration Law adopted in 2010.
+What is the attractiveness of these amendments: foreigners in exchange for investment and purchase of real estate in Latvia can get a temporary residence permit for 5 years and Schengen visa.

 What requirements must be satisfied in order to get a loan from Latvian banks: